joshua137k/ARDUINOGAMEBOY/Guide_To_Language.md

 - `PRINT`: Outputs a message or variable to the console.
 - `SET`: Draws a square on the display with specified coordinates, size, and color.
-- `GETMATRIXVALUE`: Retrieves a value from a matrix.
-- `SETMATRIXVALUE`: Sets a value in a matrix.
 - `CLEAN`: Clears the screen.
 - `DELAY`: Pauses the execution for a specified time.